An Introduction to Higher level Bluetooth Protocols

 Gopalakrishnan M

-Bluetooth technology has become an integral part of our daily lives, connecting a myriad of devices seamlessly.
-Behind this seemingly magical connectivity lies a complex network of protocols and layers.
-While L2CAP (Logical Link Control and Adaptation Protocol), which we have seen in earlier article, serves as the foundation for Bluetooth communication, there are several protocols stacked on top of it, each playing a crucial role in ensuring reliable and efficient data transmission.
-In this blog, we will delve into these Bluetooth protocols above L2CAP, unraveling their functionalities and exploring how they contribute to the seamless operation of Bluetooth networks.
+Bluetooth technology has become an integral part of our daily lives, connecting a myriad of devices seamlessly across industries.
+Behind this seemingly magical connectivity lies a complex network of bluetooth protocols and layers.
+While L2CAP (Logical Link Control and Adaptation Protocol), which we have seen in the earlier article, serves as the foundation for Bluetooth communication, there are several bluetooth protocols stacked on top of it, each playing a crucial role in ensuring reliable and efficient data transmission.
+The L2CAP Bluetooth protocol stack layers explained in that article form the base upon which RFCOMM, OBEX, SDP, and TCS operate.
+In this blog, we will delve into these bluetooth protocols above L2CAP, unraveling their functionalities and exploring how they contribute to seamless Bluetooth networks.

 Bluetooth Stack Overview

-Before diving into the layers above L2CAP, let's briefly recap the Bluetooth protocol stack with the picture below.
+Before diving into the bluetooth protocols above L2CAP, let's briefly recap the Bluetooth protocol stack with the picture below.

 Higher level Bluetooth Protocols